wildraid/exasecrets.com/_posts/2019-05-31-exajload-pipe.md

 Now you have a pseudo-file called `stdin.gz`, which can be used as valid FILE value for exajload.

-Let's try to compress data file on the fly and IMPORT it such state:
+Let's try to compress data file on the fly and IMPORT it as gzip-encoded stream:

 ```
 gzip -c users.csv | ./exajload \